shelleywong/CSCI211-Course-Materials/CURE-E/finalProject.md

 ### Your Computer Program

-You will write a computer program that provides insight on Your Question (developed during the QFT activity).
+You will write a program that provides insight on Your Question (developed during the QFT activity).
 Your program must utilize an abstract data type (ADT) discussed in CSCI 211 (linked list, stack, queue, priority queue, or binary tree), and you must implement a C++ class for your ADT.
 Your program should get input from a file, add all entries to your ADT, print all entries in a readable format, and include at least one unique algorithm that provides insight on Your Question and prints out that information.<br>

 Move into your CSCI211 repo and create a new directory for your project (you can give the project any name that you choose):
 ```